-Whole-Body Vibration Therapy may not slow down Osteoporosis
+Whole-Body Vibration Therapy May Not Slow Down Osteoporosis

-Weight-Bearing Stress Causes Bones to Get StrongerOsteoporosis is a skeletal system disease characterized by low bone density and deterioration of bone tissue.
-The idea behind whole-body vibration is quite simple.
+Osteoporosis is a skeletal system disease characterized by low bone density and deterioration of bone tissue.
+The idea behind whole-body vibration (WBV) is quite simple.
 Weight-bearing physical activities such as walking and running stresses the bones.
-Similarly WBV also aims to do the same.
+Similarly, WBV also aims to do the same.
 Stressing the bones causes bone-cells (osteocytes) to activate two other types of bone cells: osteoclasts, which remove damaged areas of bone; and osteoblasts, which form new bone.
-Thus resulting in denser, stronger bones.
+Thus, resulting in denser and stronger bones.

 Another area of concern is that there is little market information separating Low-Intensity Platforms for Osteoporosis Therapy versus High Intensity Platforms for Fitness Exercise.
-The Agency for Healthcare Research and Quality2 in the United States have concluded that
+The Agency for Healthcare Research and Quality2 in the United States have concluded that:

 “Safety concerns emerged from key informant discussions, including unknown long-term harms from the use of whole-body vibration therapy, and the potential inability of consumers to clearly distinguish low-intensity platforms intended for osteoporosis therapy from platforms intended for high intensity exercise.
-Claims about whole-body vibration therapy for the prevention and treatment of osteoporosis cannot be made without further research."Apart from weight-bearing exercise, don't neglect your calcium and Vitamin D. Reference:
+Claims about whole-body vibration therapy for the prevention and treatment of osteoporosis cannot be made without further research.”– The Agency for Healthcare Research and Quality in the United States

 - Technical Brief: Whole Body Vibration Therapy for Osteoporosis, Agency for Healthcare Research and Quality, U.S Dept of Health & Human Services